Daniel Lapin (boxer)

 Daniel Serhiyovych Lapin (Ukrainian: Даніель Сергійович Лапін; born 18 June 1997) is a Polish-born Ukrainian professional boxer.
-He currently competes in the light-heavyweight division.
+At regional level, he held multiple light-heavyweight championships.

+Early life

+Lapin was born in Wrocław, Poland, and raised in Simferopol, Crimea.
+He was introduced to boxing by his father, boxing coach Serhiy Lapin, at the age of six.

 Amateur career

+Following the Russian annexation of Crimea in 2014, Lapin stated that his amateur career was severely disrupted, saying that he refused to compete under the Russian flag and that the occupation "broke" his amateur development.

-Introduced to boxing by his father at the age of 6, Lapin had a decorated amateur career with 290 bouts and won the European championships.
-After turning professional, he became the inaugural signing of boxer Oleksandr Usyk's Usyk 17 promotion.
+Lapin had a decorated amateur career with 290 bouts and won the European championships.
+After turning professional he became a member of Oleksandr Usyk's training team and was the inaugural signing of Usyk17 Promotions.

 Professional career

 On the undercard of Anthony Joshua vs Oleksandr Usyk, he defeated fellow Ukrainian Pavlo Martyniuk in the opening fight on the card.
 He also featured on the rematch card Oleksandr Usyk vs Anthony Joshua II at the Jeddah Superdome.
-Once again he won on points against Slovakian Jozef Jurko.
+Once again he won on points against Slovak Jozef Jurko.
 On the undercard of Oleksandr Usyk vs. Daniel Dubois in his hometown Wrocław, Lapin stopped German Aro Schwarz in the sixth round to capture the vacant IBO Continental light heavyweight title.
+While training alongside Oleksandr Usyk in Spain during preparations for Usyk's heavyweight title bouts, Lapin described the camps as highly disciplined environments in which phones and social media were heavily restricted in order to maintain mental focus.

 Lapin took part in the undisputed heavyweight title fight Tyson Fury vs. Oleksandr Usyk at the Kingdom Arena in Riyadh, Saudi Arabia.
 He knocked out Octavio Pudivitr in the first round.

 Returning to Kingdom Arena as part of the undercard for the rematch between Usyk and Fury on 21 December 2024, Lapin defeated Dylan Colin by unanimous decision to win the vacant IBF Intercontinental light-heavyweight title.

 He defended the title against Lewis Edmondson at Wembley Stadium in London, England, on 19 July 2025.
 Lapin won the bout via majority decision (95–95, 96–94, 96–94).

 He was scheduled to face Troy Jones at Co-op Live Arena in Manchester on 1 November 2025, but withdrew from the fight due to injury.